 The other objection to blind investing complains that when one loses control over what one’s money is going towards, one is enabling some evils in society by providing material cooperation with evildoers or bad businesses which are not making the world a better place.
 At some margin, this is certainly true.
 But is indexing morally problematic?
 Is the financial sector mostly bad?
 I am not so cavalier.

 What I will say is this, we should presume that most businesses provide positive value to society.
-The value businesses provide would not exist without investors and lenders, and so, on average, index funds are creating a lot of value – for individuals through returns, for businesses through financing their projects, for consumers by enabling those businesses to arbitrage opportunities, and for society as a whole through the growth in capital goods, which make this cycle of growth possible in the first place.
+The value businesses provide would not exist without investors and lenders, and so, on average, index funds are creating a lot of value – for individuals through returns, for businesses through financing their projects, for consumers by enabling those businesses to arbitrage opportunities, and for society as a whole through the growth in capital and consumer goods, which make this cycle of growth possible in the first place.
 Are they entrenching incumbents?
 Or buoying the size and inefficiencies of big businesses?
 Perhaps!
 It’s an empirical question I’d like to know more about.

 But even though I think normal index funds are good, I do like value investing.
 Well, I like the idea of it.
 Matt Levine, my current and only heartthrob for finance news, has been tracking the growth of ESG investing (environment, sustainability, governance), that is, the growing number of investors who don’t only want shareholder value maximized by the company but are also interested and agitate for reforms in other non-pecuniary areas.
 Why would they do this?
 Because they are indexed!
 Investors own parts of lots of companies, and if one company is going around doing something bad for society or government stability or human reproduction or the environment or something, then that company is a liability to the entire portfolio of the world by making it less sustainable.
 Hence the recent story Matt wrote today about the shareholder complaint lodged against Facebook.
 A possible moral is that indexing allows us as a society to internalize the costs of the bad things all the companies do, because “bad things” makes the world worse and more volatile.
 Not that money isn’t being made off of vice, surely lots of dough is rolling in because of the intemperance, ignorance, and general failings of human nature.
-The world can still hum along despite quite a bit of vice, but when it gets too out of hand, finance sometimes can step in to take the longer view.
+The world can still hum along despite quite a bit of vice, but when it gets too destructive, finance sometimes can step in to take the longer view.
 It’s a weird world.

 I think New Polity can do great things and create an inspiring message of how to be a Catholic in the modern economy.
 Right now, they are stuck in a scrupulous theological mode, which corrupts all the interesting analysis by lacing it with mistaken empirical claims, sloppy arguments, historical fiction, and missing engagement with the actual existing economics profession.
 Grace builds on nature.
-They are all grace with not enough substance to build on.
+They are all grace with not enough substance.
 I don’t think it would take much for them to break out of the silly presumptions common in their Catholic milieu; they just need to learn how to think like “bad economists” as well as “bad Catholics.”

 Kaye, 68.
 Albert 334b.